Hanoi international film festival to open late October

 In the framework of the event, a HANIFF script-writing camp, a film project market, free film screenings and exchanges will be also arranged.

-The festival is expected to attract nearly 1,200 delegates, including 200 foreigners.
+The festival is expected to attract nearly 1,200 delegates, including 200 foreigners.-VNA

-The opening and closing ceremonies of the event will be broadcast live on VTV2 and VTV1 channels of the Vietnam Television on October 27 and 31, respectively. -VNA